-The past few months have been tough on GoPro, but that won't stop it ploughing ahead with the launch of its next camera, the Hero6, successor to the GoPro Hero5 Black.
+The past few months have been tough on GoPro, but that's not stopping the action cam giants ploughing ahead with the launch of its next camera, the Hero6, successor to the GoPro Hero5 Black.